dhruvpatel-6/Multi-Sensor-Data-Pipeline/Docs/REVIEW_PACKET.md

 The core focus of this final phase was System Robustness.
 The pipeline was upgraded with a Non-Blocking Recovery Pattern to handle the NoneType and corrupt packet scenarios common in real-world wireless telecommunications.

-Null-Packet Guard (Phase 7): Implemented a Stage-1 Safety Guard that detects NoneType sensor returns.
+• Null-Packet Guard (Phase 7): Implemented a Stage-1 Safety Guard that detects NoneType sensor returns.
 Instead of a stack-overflow crash, the system utilizes a continue recovery flow to maintain loop stability.

-Attribute Error Shielding: Wrapped the data extraction logic in specialized try-except blocks to prevent malformed JSON packets from interrupting the telemetry stream.
+• Attribute Error Shielding: Wrapped the data extraction logic in specialized try-except blocks to prevent malformed JSON packets from interrupting the telemetry stream.

-Graceful Shutdown: Implemented clean exit protocols to ensure all telemetry logs are flushed and saved even during manual system interrupts (KeyboardInterrupt).
+• Graceful Shutdown: Implemented clean exit protocols to ensure all telemetry logs are flushed and saved even during manual system interrupts (KeyboardInterrupt).

 🧠 Failure Intelligence Logic (FID) - Enhanced

 The FID now serves as the Active Orchestrator decision-making engine:

-Packet Resiliency: Cross-references the last known good state with current inputs to bridge gaps caused by transient sensor drops.
+• Packet Resiliency: Cross-references the last known good state with current inputs to bridge gaps caused by transient sensor drops.

-Deterministic Recovery: Even when sensors fail, the FID maintains the 10Hz heartbeat, providing a "Missing Data" status to control hooks rather than a null response.
+• Deterministic Recovery: Even when sensors fail, the FID maintains the 10Hz heartbeat, providing a "Missing Data" status to control hooks rather than a null response.

-State-Aware Safety: Automatically transitions the robot to SAFE_MODE or STOP based on cross-sensor validation (e.g., Cross-referencing Z-accel variance with terrain depth consistency).
+• State-Aware Safety: Automatically transitions the robot to SAFE_MODE or STOP based on cross-sensor validation (e.g., Cross-referencing Z-accel variance with terrain depth consistency).

+📡 Interface Definition

+Full Robot State Schema (The Output)

+This schema serves as the standardized output that directly influences actuator decisions and robot stability.
+Every cycle, the system broadcasts this JSON object:

+• Timestamp: A floating-point UNIX Epoch representing the exact synchronization point.

+• Orientation/Acceleration: High-precision accel_z data from the IMU to monitor balance.

+• Terrain Distance: Real-time depth readings to detect ground proximity.

+• Contact State: A confirmed status (e.g., GROUNDED) to validate physical interaction.

+• Health Status: A system-wide flag indicating NOMINAL, DEGRADED, or CRITICAL states.

+• Failure Reason: A clear description of any detected sensor anomalies or conflicts.

+Input Contracts (Sensor Requirements)

+The system is built on a "Pub → Process → Publish" architecture that requires three specific inputs:

+• IMU: Must provide linear acceleration and orientation packets.

+• Depth: Must provide distance data for terrain mapping.

+• Contact: Must provide binary feedback to confirm surface contact.

+Output Contracts (The Control Guarantee)

+This defines the strict data agreement required by the robot's control brain:

+• Update Frequency: The system maintains a deterministic heartbeat of 10Hz or higher.

+• Latency Tolerance: All processing must complete within a strict window to ensure control-loop stability.

+• Actionable Response: The interface triggers SAFE_MODE or STOP signals based on real-time health analysis.

+• Reliability: The contract ensures the system will not crash and will always output a safe state, even during sensor spikes or missing data.

 🧪 Verification & Stress Testing (Phase 8 Results)

 The pipeline was subjected to High-Stress Asynchronous Data Injection:

-Result: The system handled multiple consecutive None packets without crashing.
+• Result: The system handled multiple consecutive None packets without crashing.

-Output: Terminal correctly identified recoveries: [STRESS TEST PASSED] System handled packet loss.
+• Output: Terminal correctly identified recoveries: [STRESS TEST PASSED] System handled packet loss.

-Stability: The 10Hz loop timing remained consistent despite injected latencies, proving the system is ready for real-time deployment on hardware.
+• Stability: The 10Hz loop timing remained consistent despite injected latencies, proving the system is ready for real-time deployment on hardware.